htcondor/htcondor/src/condor_tests/ornithology-docs/source/api/custom_plugins.rst

     - **Format**: ``schema://command/(details)`` [Details are optional]
     - **Examples**: ``debug://success``, ``debug://error/``, ``debug://error/general[foo=True;]``
     - **Description**: Denotes whether a transferred file was successful or failed due to an error.
-If any **error** commands are encoding in the transfer URLs then the plugin will exit with ``1`` unless specified otherwise or an internal failure occurred.
+If an **error** command is in the transfer URL list then the plugin will exit with ``1`` unless an *EXIT* encoded URL follows in transfer order or an internal failure occurred.

       Both of these commands will write a file transfer result ClassAd to the output file.
 This ClassAd will be constructed of default values and whatever further ClassAd details are encoded in the additional details (see detail encoding below).

 **Special Details Encoding**
     Details about how to update the returned ClassAd for a transfer URL via